scorpiodiagrams/scorpio_docs/wiki/scorpio_connections.md

 !!Polyglot
 ## Connections
 ### Things Connected to Things
 Scorpio is well suited for diagrams of 'things connected to things'.
-In these 'things connected to things' diagrams you can drag the things about and they stay connected.
+In these diagrams you can drag the things about and they will stay connected.

-A range of shapes for the things and for their connections gives a lot of flexibility in what Scorpio diagrams can show.
 You can use the 'connections diagrams' for:

 * Mind maps
 * Flowcharts